Vetalb8/react-leanjs-bolierplate/README.md

 ## Testing
 ### Jest, Enzyme & Enzyme-to-Json
 Every file in "src" folder with the extension ".test.(js|jsx)" will be taken in by the runner.
+Watch mode is enabled by default, once running press "a" to run all tests.
 To run the test:
 ```sh
 yarn run test
 ```

-To run the coverage:
+To run the coverage report:
 ```sh
 yarn run coverage
 ```
-Open later the browser with the html generated under the folder:
+Once run you can view it later in the browser with the html generated in the folder:
 ```
 react-leanjs-boilerplate/
   coverage/